rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-service-proxy/index.md

 }
 ```

-The terraform consul provider is added to the project's terraform configuration:
+Then the terraform consul provider is added to the project's terraform configuration:

 ```tf
 terraform {